NotVaryClever/tomato-nvram/readme.md

 **Save** the current settings as **`nvram.txt`**, from _Administration&rarr;Debugging&rarr;Download NVRAM Dump_ in the Tomato web UI, in the same directory as `tomato-nvram.py`.

-**Reset** the router's NVRAM, try to ensure that *all* the default settings have been saved, this is how I do it:
+**Reset** the router's NVRAM.
+Try to ensure that *all* the default settings have been set.
+This is how I do it:
-* Erase all data in NVRAM, wait for the router to boot.
+* Erase all data in NVRAM.
+Wait for the router to boot.
 * Reboot (because on my RT-AC66U, the 5 GHz radio doesn't show up otherwise).
 * Click Save without changing anything on at least these sections:
   * _Basic&rarr;Network_